-Talking about “measuring employee productivity” usually brings up a bad feeling.
+Talking about “employee productivity” usually brings up a bad feeling.

 Employees don’t like having their work scrutinized, and managers (at least, some of them) don’t want to be chasing people around to ask them about their work.

-Yet, if teams want to improve, or at least have an idea on how their work’s been going, a little monitoring and measuring of productivity is necessary.
+Yet, if teams want to improve, or at least have an idea of how their work’s been going.
+Monitoring and measuring productivity is necessary.

 When done correctly, it can help the manager find costs and time sinks, and also benefit the way the organization works as a whole.